Navigating the Medical School Application Process

 - request your official transcripts

-- write and perfect your personal statement
+- write and perfect your personal statement with the help of your PHSAT advisor

 - collect information about your extracurricular activities